How To Start a Business as an Immigrant in the US

 2. Choose a business structure

-Choosing the right type of business entity for your company can affect your personal liability, how to pay business taxes, the number of business owners and what financing may be available.
+Choosing the right type of business entity for your company can affect personal liability, how to pay business taxes, the number of business owners and what financing may be available.
 Business entity options include a sole proprietorship, partnership, LLC, C corp, S corp and B corp.

 Immigrant business owners should be aware that “nonresident aliens” cannot be shareholders in S corps.
-This means that all shareholders will need to be U.S. citizens, be a permanent resident (a green-card holder) or meet IRS residency requirements.
+This means that all shareholders will need to be U.S. citizens, be a permanent resident (a green cardholder) or meet IRS residency requirements.

 3. Apply for an EIN